areed1192/td-ameritrade-python-api/README.md

 If you'd like to watch more of my content, feel free to visit my YouTube channel [Sigma Coding](https://www.youtube.com/c/SigmaCoding).

 **Hire Me:**
-If you have a project, you think I can help you with feel free to reach out at coding.sigma@gmail.com
+If you have a project, you think I can help you with feel free to reach out at [coding.sigma@gmail.com](mailto:coding.sigma@gmail.com?subject=[GitHub]%20Project%20Proposal) or fill out the [contract request form](https://forms.office.com/Pages/ResponsePage.aspx?id=ZwOBErInsUGliXx0Yo2VfcCSWZSwW25Es3vPV2veU0pUMUs5MUc2STkzSzVQMFNDVlI5NjJVNjREUi4u)

 ## Authentication Workflow